browserup/docs/en/load/commands/stop.md

 				  # Or set the $BROWSERUP_API_TOKEN environment variable.
 				  # Required for remote tests.
 Optional for local tests.

-Stop a load test scenario on a remote private BrowserUp cluster.
+Stop a load test scenario on a remote (AWS) BrowserUp cluster.
 Local Docker ✓
 ```